CN3ves/5-/docs/index.md

   1. Every time you roll a 2d6 for a skill, if the result is a double (same value on both dice) you level up that skill if the rolled value is above your *current skill level plus skill tier*.
   2. *When you reach level 4 of a skill*, you upgrade your skill to a higher tier.
-  3. *Once you reach the maximum level of a skill* (level up with a double 6), you can add 1) a non-cumulative +1 bonus to all skills of the that tier and specialised area, and 2) a +1 bonus to the same skill at the tier above.
+  3. *Once you reach the maximum level of a skill* (level up with a double 6), add 1) a +1 bonus to the same skill at tboth its tier and the tier immediately above.

 **Upgrading**: While the skill level represents how successful the character is using the skill, the skill tier reflects the power, specificity or deeper understanding of the skill.
 Higher power skills are more difficult to handle, even if the character is experienced with its previous uses.
 When upgrading a skill tier, you gain:

   1. A higher tier version of the same skill at level 0,
-  2. Training (+1 level) on a skill of the same tier and specialised area (before upgrading).
+  2. Training (+1 level) on a similar or related skill of the tier before upgrading.
   3. A new ability at tier 1 and level 0 attached to your skill.
 These abilities should provide special effects on top of the base skill.

 *For example:*